 This legislation requires the health curriculum of each school district to include instruction in prescription opioid abuse prevention.
 The measure was reported unanimously from the House Education committee and from the Ohio House 95-1.
 The measure is currently pending in the Senate Education committee.

 House Bill 369 - Opioid addiction-treatment services/recovery housing projects

 This legislation would require Medicaid and health insurers to cover certain services for recipients with opioid addictions.
 It also establishes requirements for boards of alcohol, drug addiction, and mental health services regarding treatment services for opioid addiction to help defray payroll costs associated with a court's employment of drug court case managers.
 The measure also provides a state share of the capital costs of recovery housing projects.
 This legislation was amended and reported from the House Finance and Appropriations committee 24-5 and was favorably voted upon by the Ohio House 71-20.
-It now heads to the Ohio Senate for further discussion.
+The measure is currently pending in the Senate Finance committee.

 House Bill 378 - Physicians-no drugs for opioid dependence- unless patient also counseled

 This legislation prohibits physicians from prescribing or personally furnishing certain drugs to treat opioid dependence or addiction unless the patient is receiving appropriate behavioral counseling or treatment.
 This legislation has been referred to the House Health and Aging committee for further discussion.

 House Bill 381 - Retail terminal drug distributor-verify ID if dispensing controlled substance/tramadol